bcgov/queue-management/appointment-booking/README.md

 # Appointment Booking App

-A React 19 + TypeScript app for Service BC, using React Router v8 with SSR and static prerendering for the locations page.
+A React 19 + TypeScript app for Service BC, using React Router v8 with SSR and prerendering for the locations page.

 ## Prerequisites